rebelsky/csc207c/_labs/linear-structures.md

 Revise your answer from the earlier parenthesis matching exercise to store the indices of matching symbols.
 That is, you will need to push both symbol and index.
 Use the indices to provide better error messages (e.g., you can say where the mismatch occurs in the string).

 How can you store two kinds of values in stack?
 One option is to make it a stack of `Object` values, and alternately push `Character` and `Integer` objects.
 Another option is to create a simple class that groups a character and an integer.
+A third option is to keep two stacks, one for the characters and one for the integers.

 ### Extra 2: Displaying matching parens